There are many ways to bake real bread yet the one closest to many of our hearts is sourdough.

 We do markets on Thursdays Loughrea, Fridays Tuam and Moycullen, Saturdays Spiddal.
 Casandra & Marian are two qualified Nutritional Therapists passionate … More

 Mags is a micro-bakery who has been baking bread for a long time and recently took the step of starting … More

-Jeremiche is a micro baker based in Galway (obviously ;-)) and has a full sourdough range.
-He also makes brioche, plain … More
+Jeremiche is a micro baker based in Galway (obviously ;-)) and has a full range of Naturally Leavened bread.
+The … More

 This bakery has 3 locations in Cork and on their bread: “All of our bread is real bread.
 We only … More